 Domain names are big business.
 A domain name is the address by which web users can find your website – essentially your website name.
 It may also form part of your email address.
-As we all know, the use of the internet has exploded in recent years and so domain names have become valuable intellectual property assets and where there are valuable IP assets, there are also IP disputes.
-So, when do disputes tend to arise in relation to domain names?
+Domain names have become valuable intellectual property assets and where there are valuable IP assets, there are also IP disputes.
+So, how do domain name disputes arise and how can they be resolved?

 Common domain name dispute scenarios